workkkfor2012/BitmexEasy-Martingale/README.md

 more detailed information,please check the wiki https://en.m.wikipedia.org/wiki/Martingale_(betting_system)

-### what is the advantages of martingale strategy?
-You don't need to know too much speculating skills, All you need to do is estimate the volatility,which is pretty simple
-### what is the disadvantages of martingale strategy?
-f you are greedy,optimistic about the volatility,you will have big probability to lose money

-### what is perfect martinglale?
+### what is key of martinglale?
-the answer is sad,because the key is you,you should analysis the market and know yourself
+the key is you,you should analysis the market and know yourself

-market:Volatility in a period of time
+market: Volatility in a period of time

-yourself:to bear the risk ability
+yourself: to bear the risk ability

 if you know the market and yourself,you can use our program,otherwise，the same as other strategy, you will have big probability to lose money

 ### what can our program do?
+our program is B/S ,We are designed to run on the server,you can config the parameter via browser

+run the "run.sh" to start the server,and type:localhost:8000 in browser to config the parameter

 Customized all the parameter as you want,(any parameter you want ,please feedback)

 our parameter